-Floor mounted toilets typically have a static weight rating around 1,000lbs.
-However, many people will find that buying a high capacity toilet will be more comfortable and last longer.
+Floor-mounted toilets typically have a static weight rating of around 1,000lbs.
+However, many people will find that buying a high-capacity toilet will be more comfortable and last longer.

 Look for a toilet with a height that allows your feet to rest on the ground, a wide and elongated bowl shape, and the ability to add a more comfortable toilet seat.

 I grew up in a manufactured home on a 3 generation family farm.
 There were a lot of great things about growing up where I did but our bathroom situation was not one of them.
 When my parents ordered our home they sat down with the builder, went through the catalog, and discussed each option and upgrade.
 Nice things were obviously more expensive so we didn’t end up with many nice things.

 One upgrade that my parents passed on was a toilet meant for big and heavy people.
 Actually, they seem to have passed on having a normal-sized toilet at all.
 We had two bathrooms and the toilet in each one seemed, to me, to be a jr. model.
 They were so ridiculous that my grandparents would visit until they needed to go to the bathroom and then head home.
 Anyone who was heavy (like my parents…) or had mobility issues had a very difficult time sitting on and getting up from those terrible toilets.

 When I built my own house (no longer on the farm) I knew that that situation had to be rectified.
 I looked for and bought toilets specially meant for obese people.
 While I’m not the biggest guy out there, I knew that a toilet specifically built for plus-size people would be taller, more comfortable, and longer-lasting.

 Affiliate links / Images from Amazon Product Advertising API